Plumbing company owner standing in his kitchen on a Saturday taking a work call while his family plays in the backyard through the window behind him

 This is not about laziness or poor business management.
 Weekend call loss is structural.

 Plumbing technicians work hard during the week.
-When Saturday arrives, most of them are on one of two things: a scheduled job that was booked through the week, or a day off they have genuinely earned.
+When Saturday arrives, most of them are on one of two things: a scheduled job booked through the week, or a day off they've genuinely earned.

-When they are on a job, they cannot simultaneously answer dispatch calls.
-A technician elbow-deep in a crawl space replacing a corroded drain line cannot take a call, qualify the new lead, confirm the address, and dispatch themselves.
-It is physically impossible.
+When they're on a job, they can't simultaneously answer dispatch calls.
+A technician elbow-deep in a crawl space replacing a corroded drain line cannot take a call, qualify the lead, confirm the address, and dispatch themselves.
+It's physically impossible.

-When they are off, the expectation that they manage inbound calls on their personal time is a tax on the very thing they are trying to recover.
+When they're off, expecting them to manage inbound calls on their personal time is a tax on the very thing they're trying to recover.
 Most technicians who are expected to answer dispatch calls on their days off eventually stop doing it consistently.
 The resentment builds.
 The coverage erodes.
-The calls continue to come in.
+The calls continue coming in.

 The owner fills the gap.
 Because someone has to.

-This is how it starts: the owner begins taking inbound calls on their personal cell after hours.
+Here's how it typically starts: the owner begins taking inbound calls on their personal cell after hours.
 Just a few.
 Just the urgent ones.
-But "just the urgent ones" means checking the phone constantly, because you cannot know which call is urgent without answering it.
+But "just the urgent ones" means checking the phone constantly, because you can't know which call is urgent without answering it.

 The personal cell becomes the business phone after 5 PM.
 Weekends stop being weekends.
 Calls arrive during dinner.
 During kids' soccer games.
 During the rare quiet moment the owner was trying to take.

 This is not a staffing problem.
-It is an infrastructure problem.
+It's an infrastructure problem.
 And infrastructure, not headcount, is what fixes it.

 The True Cost of the Weekend Call Problem

 The immediate cost is visible: a job not won, revenue not earned.
-But the full cost is wider than most owners calculate.
+The full cost is wider than most owners calculate.

 The job itself.
 At $1,200 average and 30% close rate, a missed emergency call represents $360 in expected revenue per call.
-Over 52 weekends with three missed calls per weekend, that is $56,160 annually in direct opportunity cost.
+Over 52 weekends with three missed calls per weekend, that's $56,160 annually in direct opportunity cost.

 The review that never happened.
 A homeowner whose Saturday morning emergency is resolved by noon is emotionally grateful.
-They will leave a 5-star review.
-They will mention you to their neighbors.
+They leave a 5-star review.
+They mention you to their neighbors.
 They become a repeat client.
 The homeowner whose call went to voicemail becomes a customer of your competitor instead.
-Every missed call is a full lifetime customer relationship that starts with someone else.
+Every missed call is the start of a client relationship that began with someone else.

 The referral chain that never started.
-Research on service business referral patterns consistently shows that a single satisfied client in a residential service category generates an average of 1.3 referrals over a two-year period.
-A plumbing company that misses 156 emergency calls per year (three per weekend) is not just missing those 156 jobs.
-It is missing the downstream referral network that would have grown from them.
+Research on service business referral patterns shows that a satisfied residential service client generates an average of 1.1 to 1.4 referrals over a two-year period.
+A plumbing company missing 156 emergency calls per year (three per weekend) isn't just missing those 156 jobs.
+It's missing the downstream referral network that would have grown from them.

 The owner's peace.
-The owner who is the fallback for every after-hours and weekend call is paying a cost that does not appear in any financial report.
+The owner who is the fallback for every after-hours and weekend call pays a cost that doesn't appear in any financial report.
 It appears in the absence of real weekends.
 In the constant low-grade awareness of a phone that might ring.
 In the slow erosion of the boundary between running a business and living a life.

 The Owner Treadmill This Creates

 The business grows.
 The owner handles the growth by working more.
 The front desk handles what it can during business hours.
 After hours, the owner is the system.
 Weekend calls go to the owner's cell.
-Personal time gets eroded gradually, then completely.
+Personal time erodes gradually, then completely.

 The owner is now not running a plumbing business.
-The owner is running the plumbing business and doing the job of a 24/7 dispatcher simultaneously.
+They're running the plumbing business and doing the job of a 24/7 dispatcher simultaneously.
 These are two different jobs.
 Neither gets done as well as it should.

-Revenue would grow if the owner had time to manage operations, relationships with commercial accounts, technician development, and fleet management.
+Revenue would grow if the owner had time to manage operations, build relationships with commercial accounts, develop the technician team, and oversee fleet management.
 Instead, the owner is triaging dispatch calls from the couch on Sunday morning.

 The treadmill gets faster as the business gets busier.
 More jobs means more after-hours calls.
 More after-hours calls means more owner involvement.
 More owner involvement means less time for the strategic decisions that would grow the business further.
-It is a compounding trap.
+It's a compounding trap.

-Breaking out of it does not require a new hire.
+Breaking out of it doesn't require a new hire.
 It requires infrastructure that does the work the owner is currently doing manually.

 Three Things That Fix the Weekend Call Problem